Spectacular Colored Pencil Artworks by Students That Will Blow Your Mind!

 Colored Pencil Artwork by John Johnson-Grade 11

 Johnson’s process is slow and meticulous.
-He starts by sketching out his idea on paper, then begins to fill in the details with tiny strokes of color.
+He starts by sketching his idea on paper, then fills in the details with tiny strokes of color.
 The final product is a work of art that is both mesmerizing and timeless.

 Black Mystery